Complete Selling a House with Solar Panels Guide

 Disadvantages of selling a property with solar panels

-The majority of companies that lease homeowners' rooves for solar panels have since gone into liquidation.
-This means that it is incredibly difficult to find out exactly who the panels belong to.
-This information is critical for transferring future FiT payments to the new owner.
+What do you do then?
+As you may imagine this makes it incredibly difficult to find out exactly who the panels belong to.
+This information is critical for transferring future FiT (Feed-in-Tariff) payments to the new owner.

 Unable to secure a mortgage